-Complete in a striking red and white livery in celebration of 20 years of the Yamaha R1 and the Japanese firm’s recent success at the Suzuki 8 Hours race, this new exclusive litre-bike will be available in just 20 units and has been draped in quality parts to help make it a competent track-centric missile.
+Revealed at Eicma 2018 and complete in a striking red and white livery reminiscent of the original Yamaha R1 and the Japanese firm’s past success at the Suzuka 8 Hours race, this new exclusive litre-bike will be available in just 20 units and has been draped in quality parts to help make it a competent track-centric missile.

-Specialist parts include a race ECU and CCU – or Computer Control Unit, which allows you to analyse the data from your riding to help you improve, as well as a quick-action throttle.
+As well as being hand-built, specialist parts include a race ECU and CCU – or Computer Control Unit, which allows you to analyse the data from your riding to help you improve and a quick-action throttle.

-Electronics aside, the bike also receives an Öhlins FGRT 219 front fork package and TTX36 GP rear shock, complete with a fully adjustable steering damper and full titanium Akrapovič exhaust system.
+Electronics aside, the bike also receives an Öhlins FGRT 219 front fork package and TTX36 GP rear shock, complete with a fully adjustable steering damper and full titanium Akrapovič Evolution 2 exhaust system.

 In the event of a spill, protection will be supplied by Gilles Tooling, with armour installed on the crankcase and wheel axles.